 => Provide access control to custom post types and categories as well.

 => Help control access over your backend's menu and widgets.

 It is listed under "WordPress" > "WordPress Role Manager Plugins".
 The author name is AAM .
-It is available at WordPress Plugin Repository.
+The publisher name is WordPress Plugin Repository.
 It was first get published on July 30, 2011.
-It was last get upgraded on September 25, 2023.
+It was last get upgraded on February 20, 2024.